As human beings, we often feel that our outward appearance is the determining factor for whether or not someone is attracted to us.

 All of us have the potential to focus on our appearance without realizing that what ultimately attracts other people to us is something entirely different.

 When you see people holding hands or when you a see a couple in love, it makes YOU want to fall in love.
 People are attracted to love, and self-confidence is just another form of it.
 It is an individual’s way of saying, “I love myself.”

-Self-confidence can even overpower characteristics such as how much an individual weighs or how tall or short they are.
+Confidence can even overpower characteristics such as how much an individual weighs or how tall or short they are.
 Not only does it lure other people to get to know you, it is a reflection of what is going on inside your heart, body, and mind.
-It’s your own personal sunshine.
+Confidence is your own personal sunshine.
 If you are bright and vibrant, people want to be around you.
-If you are sad and dreary, they want to avoid you.
+If you are sad and dreary, people want to avoid you.
 Nobody likes a rainy day.

 Loving who you are is like a standing ovation that follows you wherever you go, only it comes from within.
 It’s that feeling you get when you walk out of the barber shop or hair salon or when you receive multiple compliments in the same day.
 Insecurity, on the other hand, is like wearing a sign that says, “I don’t love myself.”
 People can see it in your body language, your smile, and even in your handshake.
 And to a confident person, insecurity is like kryptonite.
-The way they see it, if you don’t love yourself, why should they?
+If you don’t love yourself, why should they?

 When someone is confident in themselves, their spirit can transform the energy in a room.
 You find yourself wanting to talk to them, to be friends with them, hang out, or potentially even date them.
 And when you couple self-confidence with traits such as a great sense of humor and ambition, it makes a person even more attractive.